 In light of this determination, we then consider the recommendations proposed by TURN and ORA.
 ORA’s 2013 forecast unit cost of $0.72 million per mile is based on recorded data from the PSEP Reports.
 However, since PG&E has acknowledged that its quarterly PSEP compliance report does not contain all PSEP costs, we are concerned that ORA’s forecast would not properly reflect expenses going forward.
 As such, we decline to adopt ORA’s forecast.
 TURN’s 2013 forecast unit cost of $0.84 million per mile is based on PG&E’s 2013 forecast, adjusted to account for operational efficiencies.
 We find TURN’s recommended unit cost of $0.84 million per mile to be reasonable.

 While both TURN and ORA have argued that hydrostatic testing costs should decrease even more over time as the result of efficiency gains and non-emergency nature of the work (as opposed to PSEP), the potential level of decrease is unknown at this time.
 As a result, we find that it would be speculative to decrease TURN’s forecast of $0.84 million per mile even further.
 While we find TURN’s forecast reasonable, there is a possibility that PG&E may not achieve the anticipated efficiency gains.
 To that end, PG&E is authorized to establish a memorandum account to track expenses for hydrotesting above the amounts authorized in this decision and seek recovery through the filing of a formal application.
-We believe that this approach will provide PG&E the flexibility to change the location and number of pressure tests while ensuring that ratepayers only pay for any cost overruns that are found to be just and reasonable.
+We believe that this approach will provide PG&E the flexibility to change the location and number of pressure tests while ensuring that ratepayers only pay for any costs over the forecast amount that are found to be just and reasonable.

 We disagree with PG&E’s arguments that it should be allowed to recover costs for hydrostatic testing of pipe installed between 1956 and 1961 for which it has no records.
 The PSEP Decision found that “PG&E’s practice was generally to pressure test natural gas pipeline before placing the pipeline into service, with record retention being part of the practice.”
 PG&E now argues that 1955 ASA only requires pressure testing and retention of records in some situations.
 Under its new reading of 1955 ASA, PG&E contends it should be allowed recovery of costs to hydrotest pipe installed between 1956-1961 for which it has no pressure test record.
 However, PG&E’s new understanding of what is required by 1955 ASA ignores the fact that it consistently represented that between 1956-1961, it pressure tested and retained records for all pipe.
 Moreover, even if we were to accept PG&E’s argument, PG&E has provided no evidence that the pipes for which there are no pressure test records were in fact not required to have pressure testing or, if pressure testing were required, that that there was no requirement that the records be retained.
 Thus, there is no basis to conclude that PG&E’s ratepayers should fund the costs for pressure testing of pipe installed between 1956-1961 for which PG&E has no pressure test record.